SichangHe/igem-2022-dku-backup/src/meeting_with_XJLTU.md

     it may influence the actual expression to a great extent and cause a big difference from the theoretical calculation.
     As a result, this approach remains to be a concern.
-- Detection and measurement of displayed csg protein.\
+- **Detection and measurement of displayed csg protein**\
-    The XJLTU team controlled the expression level by adjusting inducer concentration and estimated the expression by calculating theoretically.
+    XJTLU-CHINA controlled the expression level by adjusting inducer concentration and estimated the expression by calculating theoretically, which might be a possible direction for us to consider.
-- The condition of csg and heavy metal ions after the death of *E. coli* cells\
+- **The condition of csg and heavy metal ions after the death of *E. coli* cells**\
     We consider that the heavy metal ions will remain captured, as protein itself has a great affinity to the heavy metal ions.
     But, it remains to be seen
-    whether the released protein will leak out from the filter.
+    whether the released protein will leak out from the filter, and this requires more work.